sdobreff/advanced-analytics/readme.txt

 3. **Setting reset / import / export** - You can upload or reset plugin settings from here.

 == Changelog ==

+= 1.5.0 =
+* Lots of code optimizations and improvements.
+Cron list extending and optimizing.
+UI changes.
+Bug and functionality fixes.

 = 1.4.0 =
 * Code optimizations and functionality enhancements.
 Cron list extending and optimizing